rdimaio/eliza-py/README.md

 ## Differences from original implementation

-- In the original implementation, the order of keywords is not necessarily sorted descending
+- **Keyword ranking**:
+    - Original implementation: keywords are not guaranteed to be ranked in descending order;
+    as seen in Fig. 2 on p.
+4 of the original paper, a keyword is placed on top of the keystack if its rank is higher than the highest rank encountered in the sentence so far, otherwise it is placed on the bottom of the keystack.
+    - This implementation: keywords are guaranteed to be ranked in descending order.
+- **Sentence tokenization**:
-- In the original implementation, if a comma/period is encountered and a keyword has already been found, all subsequent text is deleted (p.
+    - Original implementation: if a comma/period is encountered and a keyword has already been found, all subsequent text is deleted (p.
 2).
-In this implementation, sentences are split based on punctuation (—,.:;-), and the sentence with the highest ranked keyword is chosen to be decomposed.
+    - This implementation: sentences are split based on punctuation (—,.:;-), and the sentence with the highest ranked keyword is chosen to be decomposed.
     - Main reasons:
         - The emphasis of the user's input may not necessarily be in the first section of the sentence
         - The section with the highest ranked keyword has a higher chance of having decomposition rules for that keyword, as it has a rank in the first place
-- `DLIST` in the original implementation is called `tag` in this implementation.
-It works the same way.
+- **Tags**:
+    - Original implementation: `DLIST` is used to indicate tags.
+    - This implementation: `tag` is used to indicate tags.
+    - The functionality is the same.
+- **Memory stack**:
-- In the original implementation, the keyword `my` is associated with the memory stack (p.
+    - Original implementation: the keyword `my` is associated with the memory stack (p.
 6);
-in this implementation, the memory stack is called when no matching decomposition rule is found.
+    - This implementation: the memory stack is called when no matching decomposition rule is found.

-## Why JSON and not CSV?
+## Why are scripts stored in JSON and not CSV?
-Each keyword has a **variable** amount of decomposition rules, and each decomposition rule has a **variable** amount of reassembly rules.
+In the `doctor` script, each keyword has a **variable** amount of decomposition rules, and each decomposition rule has a **variable** amount of reassembly rules.
 I think JSON can store this information structure in a much more intuitive way.

+The `general` script could be stored in `.csv` as there is no nesting, but I preferred to use JSON again to remain consistent with the ohter script.

 # Future work
-- Allow the user to edit the script during a session by typing "edit"
+- Allow the user to edit the script during a session by typing "edit" as in the original implementation (p.
-    - (see p.
 7 of the paper)
-- Could include a randomized delay for each response, so that it feels more human-like
-- Could translate to Italian
+- Translate to other languages (Italian, Spanish..)
+- Consider including a randomized delay before the program responds, to strengthen the illusion

 # References
 - J. Weizenbaum, “ELIZA-a computer program for the study of natural language communication between man and machine,” Communications of the ACM, vol. 9, no. 1, pp. 36–45, Jan.
 1966.
 [Link](https://dl.acm.org/doi/10.1145/365153.365168)